Japanese invasion of Taiwan (1895): Formosan militia operations around Hsinchu

-On 10 July the Japanese again confronted the Hakka militias, this time on the heights of Chienbishan (Traditional Chinese: 尖筆山) near Miaoli.
+On 10 July the Japanese again confronted the Hakka militias, this time on the heights of Jianbishan near Miaoli.
 The Formosans were entrenched, but had no modern artillery.
 The Japanese attacked from two sides and defeated them.
 Japanese casualties were only 11 killed or wounded, while the bodies of 200 dead Formosans were recovered from the battlefield.
-The Japanese also took 110 prisoners, one of whom was the 19-year-old militia leader Chiang Shao-tsu.
-On 11 July, Chiang committed suicide by taking opium.
-Wu Tang-hsing thereupon assumed command of the Hakka militias, and on 23 July led them back in retreat to Miaoli.
+The Japanese also took 110 prisoners, one of whom was the 19-year-old militia leader Jiang Shaoxu.
+On 11 July, Jiang committed suicide by eating raw opium.
+Wu Tangxing thereupon assumed command of the Hakka militias, and on 23 July led them back in retreat to Miaoli.

 Guerrilla operations behind Japanese lines

 In June and July 1895, while Formosan militia units disputed the Japanese advance on the battlefield, groups of Formosan insurgents began to attack isolated couriers and small groups of Japanese soldiers on the routes between Taipei and Hsinchu, behind Japanese lines.
 The attackers were often villagers who had formally submitted on the approach of Japanese columns, and foreign observers severely condemned their abuse of the white flag:

 The greatest obstacle that the Japanese encountered was the smiling villagers who stood in their doorways, over which they had flown a white flag, watching the troops pass by.
 For these natives the Japanese had at first a kind word and a smile.
 But scarcely were the troops out of sight before guns were brought out through the same doorways and shots fired at the first unfortunate party whose numbers were sufficiently small to make it appear safe to the treacherous occupants.
 Troops now return and find the mutilated bodies of their companions in the streets; while at the doors and windows of the houses near, are the same grinning fiends and the same little white flag, an emblem of peace, still floating over their guilty heads.

 The Japanese took brutal reprisals whenever such incidents occurred, shooting suspected villagers and burning down whole villages.

 One of the most successful insurgent attacks was made on 11 July on a party of 35 Japanese infantrymen who were conveying supplies by boat from Taipei to Tokoham.
 The Japanese were ambushed, and although they fought bravely, all but one of the party were either killed or so badly wounded that they committed suicide rather than fall alive into the hands of the enemy.
 The Japanese pursued the insurgents and defeated them on 12 July in an engagement at Long-tampo.

 During the last week in July the Japanese twice despatched coordinated expeditions from Taipei, Tokoham and Haisoankau to clear Formosan guerrillas away from their supply lines, engaging large insurgent forces at Sankakeng (modern-day Sanxia) on 22 and 23 July and at Sinpu on 2 August.
 During both sweeps the Japanese inflicted heavy losses on the insurgents and suffered relatively few casualties in return.